gawadx1/100-days-building-ai-products/README.md

 ---

-## 🔴 المرحلة الخامسة — بناء منتج AI حقيقي (Days 81–100)
+## 🔴 Phase 5 — Building a Real AI Product (Days 81–100)

-> الجمع بين كل ما تعلمته لبناء منتج AI كامل من الفكرة حتى الإطلاق
+> Bring everything together to build a complete AI product from idea to launch

 ---

-### Day 81 — Product Thinking للـ AI
+### Day 81 — Product Thinking for AI

-كيف تختار فكرة AI Product ناجحة؟ تعلّم Product-Market Fit وUser Research.
+How do you choose a winning AI product idea?
+Learn Product-Market Fit and User Research.

 **`Product`**